JavenCao/Tailored_SV_thala/README.md

     |   |   |   | -- Pindel
     |   |   |   |    | -- Pindel_Run.pbs

-* Step5: run these scripts by qsub(PBS platform) or bash(PBS-free platform) for Conifer, BreakDancer, Pindel.
+* Step5: go to the Screening_stage folder, and run these scripts by qsub(PBS platform) or bash(PBS-free platform) for Conifer, BreakDancer, Pindel.

 Conifer: first calculate RPKM, then call the CNVs.